caleb531/expression-validator/README.txt

 To execute the compiled program, run:
 $ ./expression-validator.out

-Expression Formatting:
+The program reads expressions from expressions.txt (one expression per line).
-Spaces are prohibited and only one expression per line can be read from the expressions.txt
+Spaces within any of the input expressions are prohibited and rejected by the parser.